mstksg/inCode/copy/entries/monad-plus-3.md

 So what could this journey be?
 Well, we see this journey as the accumulation of moves to a plan?
 We start out with a blank plan ("Do nothing").
-The next step, we add one move to our plan: "Just move the fox", for example.
-Then the next step, we add another move: "First move the fox, then move the farmer."
+The next step, we add one move to our plan ("Just move the fox", for example).
+Then the next step, we add another move ("First move the fox, then move the farmer").

 1. Start with a blank plan; a tabula rasa.
 2. Add a legal and safe move to it.